 This course is designed to prepare teachers to work effectively in today’s inclusive classrooms.
 The course includes a consideration of a wide variety of diversity, including diversity of ability; racial, cultural and ethnic diversity; linguistic diversity; and socio-economic diversity.
 An emphasis is placed on both cultural sensitivity and a solid knowledge base in historical and legal factors as being important in creating respectful learning environments.

-SEM II: This section provides graduate students with the opportunity to synthesize the content and skills acquired during the first year of graduate studies as they assemble their research report.
+Seminar II: This section provides graduate students with the opportunity to synthesize the content and skills acquired during the first year of graduate studies as they assemble their research report.
 Upon completion of the graduate program, the research report is submitted as evidence of students’ ability to plan and carry out action research designed to improve student learning.

 Designed to provide graduate students with the historical and legal foundations, the key issues and trends, and the guiding policies of education of gifted students.
 They will examine the role of families, communities, and the educational environment in supporting the development and education of individuals with academic and/or intellectual gifts.